L4STeam/linux/README.md

 sysctl -w net.ipv4.tcp_ecn=3
 ```

-Prague attempts to negotiate Accurate ECN automatically.
+Prague, BBRv2 and DCTCP attempt to negotiate Accurate ECN automatically once
+the AccECN sysctl is enabled.
-Note that, at the moment, Accurate ECN **must** be enabled on both ends of a
+Note that, Accurate ECN **must** be enabled on both ends of a
-connection in order it with DCTCP or BBR v2.
+connection in order for the negotiation to succeed.